 ACTIONS:

 Sustain open and transparent communication channels via established platforms such as Facebook, Instagram, YouTube, Front Porch Forum, Times Ink, and MMCTV.
 Actively publicize opportunities for participation and volunteering, including livestreaming meetings through MMCTV and/or YouTube.
-(Town Administration)
+(Town Administration, MMCTV)

 Continue to ensure full compliance with Vermont’s Open Meeting Law by all town staff, boards, and commissions.
 (Selectboard and all Committees)

-Look at ways to align efforts of town boards, commissions, and staff to promote greater collaboration and communication and efficiency.
-(Selectboard)
+Look at ways to align efforts of town boards, commissions, and staff to promote greater collaboration, communication and efficiency.
+(Selectboard, Planning Commission, Planning Department)

 Ensure the town website is kept up to date and designed in a manner which is user - friendly and easily accessible as a reference resource.
 (Town Administration)